hainayanda/Draftsman/README.md

 }
 ```

-Everytime you call `applyPlan`, it will always remove all `subviews` from `UIView` root and recreate it
+Every time you call `applyPlan`, it will always remove all `subviews` from `UIView` root and recreate it

 ***